JoshMJohnson/Portfolio-Josh-Johnson/Account_Manager/README.md

 *** This project has not been completed yet ***

 # Account Manager :raising_hand_man:
-Allows a user to create&sol;delete accounts and be able to login&sol;logout of such accounts
+Allows a user to create&sol;delete accounts and be able to login&sol;logout of such accounts with special privileges based on user permissions

 ---
 <!-- instructions section -->